tadzik/matrix-migrator/PLAN.md

 - [x] Room has `m.room.history_visibility` that will make use lose old messages
 - [ ] Room is not federated (`m.room.create`->`content`->`m.federate` == false)
 - [ ] Existing PL is not possible to obtain for the new account
+- [ ] Secure backup is not enabled, cannot migrate room keys etc

 ## Profile